llinfeng/epftoolbox/README.md

 ### Troubleshooting
 The installation will fail if [tensorflow](https://www.tensorflow.org/install/pip#macos) requirements are not met.
 As of 2023/11/13, they require a python version between 3.9 and 3.11 and a 64bits python version.

+NumPy compatibility: the code uses `np.nan` and we pin `numpy>=1,<2` in `setup.py` to match TensorFlow 2.x and avoid NumPy 2.0 API removals (e.g., `np.NaN`).
+If you override the pin, expect to stay on NumPy 1.x until TensorFlow officially supports 2.x.

 For any other problem, open an [issue](https://github.com/jeslago/epftoolbox/issues).

 ## Documentation